November 3, 2022

 From Our Farm to Your Fork

 At the Los Olivos Wine Merchant Cafė, we love incorporating butternut squash into our fall and winter recipes.
 It is such a comforting food with abundant versatility.
-You can find it throughout our menu, from pizzas to salads, and even a seasonal dessert!
+You can find it throughout our menu, from pizzas to salads to a seasonal dessert!

 We are big fans of butternut squash.
-In fact, our Cafė Farm grows around 4 tons every summer!
-If you didn’t already know, most of the Café’s produce is organically grown on our very own farm in Los Olivos, CA, just minutes from downtown.
+Our Cafė Farm grows around 4 tons every summer!
+If you didn’t already know, most of the Café’s produce is organically grown on our farm in Los Olivos, CA, just minutes from downtown.

 The Sunny Side of Butternut Squash

-The idea of roasted butternut squash, or our very own butternut squash gnocchi, brings to mind cozy feelings reminiscent of the autumn and winter months.
-This wouldn’t be the case without the warm summer months to thank, however.
-Despite being classified as a winter squash, butternut squash plants are annuals that are grown on a vine in the spring and summer.
+The idea of roasted butternut squash, or our butternut squash gnocchi, brings to mind cozy feelings reminiscent of the autumn and winter months.
+This is only the case with the warm summer months to thank, however.
+Despite being classified as winter squash, butternut squash plants are annuals grown on a vine in the spring and summer.
 This is because the plant requires between 75 and 100 days to grow and should be harvested before any frosts arrive.
 Because of this harvesting period, it is considered a winter squash.

-Our farmers plant butternut squash in May and harvest in October; so the squash our guests enjoy eating in the winter months has been growing all summer long.
+Our farmers plant butternut squash in May and harvest in October, so the squash our guests enjoy eating in the winter months has been growing all summer.

 Summer Squash vs. Winter Squash

 There are a few distinctions that set summer squash and winter squash apart.
 Winter squash tend to have thicker skin than summer squash, which makes them last longer.
 Butternut squash, when stored properly, can last for several months!
 Summer squash are more tender (think zucchini or yellow squash) and don’t last as long.

 Other types of squash of the winter variety include acorn squash, kabocha, Hubbard, and spaghetti squash, with butternut as a popular favorite.